Art in Private Development

 AIPD Artworks Spotlight

-View our Art in Private Development artworks that are accessible to the community.
-These projects were funded by the developer as a requirement of Tempe's Art in Private Development Ordinance.
-Click the image to visit our GIS Map to locate and view all AIPD artworks in the Tempe area.
+View Art in Private Development artworks that are accessible to the community.
+These projects were funded by developers as required by Tempe’s Art in Private Development Ordinance.
+Click the image to visit the GIS map and locate AIPD artworks throughout Tempe.

-The goal of the city of Tempe’s Art in Private Development (AIPD) ordinance is to beautify the community with a wide variety of high-quality art installations.
+The goal of the City of Tempe’s Art in Private Development (AIPD) ordinance is to beautify the community through a wide variety of high-quality art installations.

 This bronze installation interprets the themes of the sun, earth, water, fire, and is the focal point of circular entryway.
 Funded by the individual developer Birtcher Arizona LLC.